 Also one of the most noticable features of HSM tooling is a higher helix angle.

-Higher helic allows more than one flute to be in contact with the workpiece at any moment in time.
-This makes entry of the cutting edge into the workpiece smooth and gradiulal.
+Higher helix allows more than one flute to be in contact with the work piece at any moment in time.
+This makes entry of the cutting edge into the work piece smooth and gradualal.

-Increased helix also directs more of the cutting force in the upward direction thus decreasing deflection.
+Increased helix also directs more of the cutting force in the downward direction thus decreasing deflection.

-This can also cause your workpiece to pull out from vise, so a rigid clamping is also required.
+Increased axial force can also cause your work piece to pull out from vise, so a rigid clamping is required.

-It allows to increase cutting speed even more.
+It allows to increase cutting speed and tool longevity even more.